Garbage and Recycling

 Oregon DEQ

 The things we use (and the food we consume) affect our communities and the environment.
 From making a product (or growing food) to transporting it to a store (or our doorsteps) to using it (or eating it), the impacts mount at every step.
-How we ultimately dispose of an item, including its packaging (a peal/shell is nature’s packaging of food), also has impacts.
+How we ultimately dispose of an item, including its packaging (a peel/shell is nature’s packaging of food), also has impacts.
 By rethinking our relationship with stuff (and waste), we can lessen the burden on the environment by prioritizing waste reduction and reuse.

 Reduce and reuse first